ka-tsu-ra/minimal-blog/blog/improving-the-cache-performance-of-the-polyfill-service-even-more.md

 ## Normalising the User-Agent header inside Varnish Cache

+It made sense to explain the normalisation of the query paramaters first, but this is actually where we made the biggest step up in the cache-hit ratio.
 In the previous section I omitted the fact that one of the options in the API is to set the User-Agent in the URL via the `ua` query parameter.
-This is a very important feature with regards to caching because it means that we can have a different cached entry for each User-Agent making a request.
-This means that there will be a lot of cache entries and it will make the cache-hit ratio really low.
-The reason that would happen is because User-Agent values *vary a lot*; [whatismybrowser.com](https://developers.whatismybrowser.com/useragents/explore/) has collected 840,000 unique User-Agents and keeps finding new ones every day.
+This is a very important feature with regard to caching because it means that we can have a different cached entry for each User-Agent making a request.
+However it also means that there will be a lot of cache entries and it will make the cache-hit ratio really low.
+The reason that would happen is because User-Agent values vary *a lot*. [whatismybrowser.com](https://developers.whatismybrowser.com/useragents/explore/) has collected 840,000 unique User-Agents and keeps finding new ones every day.

 Luckily for polyfill.io we only care about the User-Agent family, major, and minor version.
 In polyfill.io v1 and v2 we had an API endpoint that would take a User-Agent and return a version of it which only had the family, major, and minor version.
 This worked very well but introduced some complications in the VCL.
 Since the API endpoint was implemented in the polyfill.io server it meant that a request without a `ua` query parameter would first need to go to this ua-specific endpoint to find out what its normalised User-Agent value was, and then go to its original destination to return a polyfill bundle.